jimniels/blog/_posts/2019-01-17-building-a-progressively-enhanced-site.md

 The ads on my site are loaded through a third-party via JavaScript.
 That’s pretty much standard ad-tech these days.

 Actually, that’s not entirely true.
 The ads for [iosicongallery.com](https://www.iosicongallery.com) are loaded via JavaScript from third-party [Carbon Ads](https://www.carbonads.net/).
 The ads for [macosicongallery.com](https://www.macosicongallery.com) and [watchosicongallery](https://www.watchosicongallery.com) are actually “server-side” ads.
 They get generated at build time and built into the site’s HTML, so there’s no third-party assets (JavaScript, images, etc) for displaying them.
 It’s solely an affiliate link.
 I kind of like that setup.
 I’ll probably ditch Carbon Ads one day and either not have ads in general, or try and find someone who wants to pay me like \$10/month and I’ll put up whatever they want in that spot.
 But that’s a discussion for another blog post another day.

+Even as I write this, I’m thinking of a better way to handle this (“writing is nature’s way of letting you know how sloppy your thinking is”).
+As I review these screens with and without JavaScript, I can see that big gaping whole where the ad is supposed to be.
+I could improve upon this by adding a `hidden` attribute to the `<li>` of the ad’s containing `<script>` tag, then remove the `hidden` attribute via JavaScript if it loads.
+Or at least something like that, something to make the presence of the ad space not obvious if JavaScript is absent. [*Issue filed with self.*]

 ### Search & Dark Mode Toggle